Healing Part 6 – Understanding, Embracing, and Exercising Delegated Authority

 My first article in this series goes into great detail regarding the proper interpretation of this verse.

 Once a bill has been paid, nothing more is owed.
-We do not have to earn our healing in any way.
-It is a gift from a very gracious God whose nature is to heal and restore those he loves.
+We do not have to earn our healing in any way because Jesus completely paid for it!

 Jesus saw the huge crowd as he stepped from the boat, and he had compassion on them and healed their sick.
 Matthew 14:14 (NLT)